 ENV 504 Stream Ecology (A).
-In depth study of stream ecology.
+(Prerequisites - one general biology and one 400-level ecology course) Multiple Course fees In depth study of stream ecology.
 Topics include geomorphology, hydrology, stream chemistry and temperature, nutrient spiraling, trophic interactions, primary production, stream invertebrate ecology, stream vertebrate ecology, biodiversity in streams, stream habitat diversity, and stream management and restoration.
 4 Cr.
+Even Spring.

 ENV 513 Topics in Plant Biology (A).
-Prerequisite: ENV 400 or 405.
-In-depth discussion of recent scientific literature and experimental data in plant biology, ecology, and systematics.
+(Prerequisites - ENV 400 or 405 or 500 or 505) In-depth discussion of recent scientific literature and experimental data in plant biology, ecology, and systematics.
 Students critically analyze current scientific literature and write a research paper.
 3 Cr.

 ENV 519 Principles of Limnology (A).
-Introduces students to the physical, chemical and biological characteristics of lakes and streams.
+(Prerequisites - one general biology and one 400-level ecology course) Course fees Introduces students to the physical, chemical and biological characteristics of lakes and streams.
 Lecture topics include top-down: bottom-up control of food webs, eutrophication, nutrient cycling, acid precipitation effects on lakes, paleolimnology, etc. Recommended for students interested in oceanography and marine biology.
 Laboratory and field methods covered include sampling and identification of selected aquatic organisms, chemical analysis of water, and operation of physical and chemical sampling gear.
 Includes field exercises on lakes and streams.
 4 Cr.
 Fall.

 ENV 527 Animal Behavior (A).
-Prerequisite: ENV 303.
-In-depth study of the mechanisms and evolution of animal behavior.
+(Prerequisite - One general biology and one 400-level ecology course) In-depth study of the mechanisms and evolution of animal behavior.
 Topics include methods for the observation and quantification of behavior, natural selection and evolution of behavior, behavioral genetics, neural and physiological mechanisms of behavior, development of behavior, communication, migration and orientation, foraging behavior, social behavior, sexual reproduction, parental investment, and mating systems.
 Reading and discussion of primary literature.
-3 Cr.
-Odd Fall.
 3 Cr.
 Odd Fall.

 ENV 530 Ornithology (A).
-Prerequisites: One general biology and one 400-level ecology course.
-In-depth study of birds.
+(Prerequisite - One general biology and one 400-level ecology course) In-depth study of birds.
 Explores their form, function, ecology and evolution.
 Topics includes anatomy, physiology, origins and biophysics of flight, migration and annual cycle, mating systems, and population and community ecology of birds.
 Includes lab and field study of anatomy and flight, identification techniques, census methods, and trapping and banding.
 4 Cr.
-Even Spring 4 Cr.
 Even Spring.

 ENV 535 Northern Wetlands (A).
-Prerequisites: One general biology and one 400-level ecology course.
-In-depth study of wetlands of the northern United States - peatlands and Great Lakes coastal marshes.
+(Prerequisites - one general biology and one 400-level ecology course, & ENV 446 or 546) In-depth study of wetlands of the northern United States - peatlands and Great Lakes coastal marshes.
 Wetland development will be addressed starting with underlying geology and hydrology, then proceeding to biogeochemistry and development of plant communities and faunal habitats.
 Human impacts on these wetland types will be assessed, along with potential means for preventing degradation and restoring wetland functions.
 3 Cr.
-Even Spring 3 Cr.
 Even Spring.

 ENV 539 Conservation Biology (A).
 Prerequisites: One general biology and one 400-level ecology course.
 In-depth study of conservation biology.
 Examines current theories and data from evolutionary biology, ecology and genetics as they relate to the conservation of biological diversity.
 Topics include causes of extinction, habitat loss and fragmentation, design of nature reserves, landscape ecology, application of basic principles of population biology to species conservation, and restoration ecology.
 3 Cr.
 Even Spring.
 3 Cr.
 Spring.